Flying Aces (roller coaster)

 Flying Aces is a steel roller coaster at Ferrari World in Abu Dhabi, United Arab Emirates.
 It was manufactured by Intamin and opened on 24 February 2016.
 It is the second Wing Coaster manufactured by Intamin and reaches a height of 63 m, has a maximum speed of 120 km/h, and features 1500. m of track.
+For safety reasons, the ride has a height restriction (130–196 cm) in place.

 Characteristics

+Flying Aces is themed after Francesco Baracca, an Italian flying ace who was the designer and first user of Ferrari's logo, the Prancing Horse.
+Its queue depicts scenes of World War I air combat, and includes a hangar, barracks, training camp, and projected mural of airplanes flying in the sky.
+The ride's trains are made to look like biplanes.

 Ride experience

 Immediately upon leaving the station, riders begin to ascend the 63 m cable lift hill at an angle of 51 degrees and a speed of 30 km/h.
 The train then descends the main drop, reaching a maximum speed of 120 km/h.
 Immediately after the drop, the train then turns right and enters a 52 m non-inverting loop.
 The train then travels through several banked turns and hills before entering a heartline roll near the end of the ride.
 Shortly after the heartline roll, the train enters the final brake run.